 All proceeds from RYHO are directed towards Human Rights Initiative of North Texas that provides 100% free legal and social services for vulnerable immigrants and refugees in the North Texas area.
 Because of HRI’s unique pro bono model, every dollar coming into the agency is multiplied by two (2) times through the service donations of our volunteer attorneys.
 In 2018, volunteers donated over $4.2 million in legal services to HRI clients!

-ROCK YOUR HEART OUT 2019 DETAILS COMING SOON!
+Scroll down for more ROCK YOUR HEART OUT 2019 details!

 NOTE TO MEDIA MEMBERS: You may download captioned high-res images from last year’s event including art works here: www.facebook.com/RYHODallas.